 In the end, I invite everyone to the debate that I created here.
 The comments section awaits your opinion.

 Plus, we have removed a lot of hassle for building Joomla! websites.
-On Cloudways, you can launch Joomla cloud servers in less than 7 minutes.
+On Cloudways, you can launch a cloud server with Joomla web hosting in less than 7 minutes.
 Our VMAN optimization recipe makes Joomla websites up to 50% faster.
 Start your free trial with the banner below.